-- You are allergic to thiamazole, other anti-thyroid medications, or any of the other components of this drug.
+- You are allergic to thiamazole, other antithyroid medications, or any other components of this drug.

-- In case of having a reduced number of specific cells in the blood (granulocytopenia).
+- There is a reduced number of specific cells in the blood (granulocytopenia).

 - In case of bile obstruction before starting treatment.

-- When there has been damage to the bone marrow after previous treatment with thiamazole and carbimazole.
+- There has been damage to the bone marrow after previous therapy with thiamazole and carbimazole.

-- When you are in adjuvant therapy with thyroid hormones during pregnancy.
+- When you are in adjuvant treatment with thyroid hormones during pregnancy.

-- In case of an enlarged thyroid, large goiter, swelling in the front of the neck, which hinders breathing.
+- In case of an enlarged thyroid, large goiter, swelling in the front of the neck hinders breathing.

-Deficiency and excess of iodine affect the effectiveness of thiamazole, it is necessary to adjust the dose according to the individual supply of iodine and thyroid function.
+Deficiency and excess iodine affect the effectiveness of thiamazole; it is necessary to adjust the dose according to the individual supply of iodine and thyroid function.

 No direct interactions with other drugs are known.